openedx/edx-documentation/en_us/shared/exercises_tools/zooming_image.rst

 .. note:: EdX does not support this tool.

-You can present information to your learners with an image.
-If your image is very large or very detailed, learners might not be able to see all the information in the image.
-You can use the zooming image tool to enlarge areas of your image as the learner moves the mouse over the image, as in the example below.
+If you use very large or very detailed images to present information in your course, learners might not be able to see all the information in the image without some option to zoom in to various areas of the image.
+You can use the zooming image tool to enlarge areas of your image as the learner moves the mouse over the image, as shown in the example below.

 .. image:: ../../../shared/images/Zooming_Image.png
   :alt: Example zooming image tool showing a chemistry exercise.